manm05/Test_Repo/README.md

 # Test_Repo
-This is test repo for creating multiple projects
+This is test repo for creating multiple projects.
+Edited this file.